OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

    (it's in about the middle of the list), and finally set the symbol `Size` scaling to **0.01**.
 Then click :guilabel:`Ok`.

+#.
+You can then click on the query button on the toolbar (cursor arrow with
+   a blue "i") and then on the map canvas bubbles to view information about the individual cities.

 Using the GRASS Toolbox
 ================================================================================